green-kernel/procpower/README.md

 `rx`, `tx`          | Network packets received / transmitted `comm`              | Task name (`TASK_COMM_LEN`)

+It is imporant to not that we use pid 0 as the whole system and not the idle process.

 ## Data Collection Helper
 The repository ships with **`energy-logger.sh`** which periodically dumps `/proc/energy/all` to disk for offline analysis (e.g. weight regression).